Objectives of the service

-The BIGMIG service objective is to alleviate forced migration through intelligent use of space based big data.
-The service will provide tools capable of aiding in both migration prevention and management, and expand in scope to meet the needs of new users as they arise.
+The BIGMIG service objective is to contribute to a better understanding of forced migration drivers and crises through intelligent use of space based big data.
+The service will provide Earth Observation products with factual based evidence capable of aiding in both migration prevention and management, and expand in scope to meet the needs of new users as they arise.

 Users and their needs